A2 Key (KET)

 • interact with English speakers who talk slowly and clearly

-In Switzerland the official A2 Key (KET) is mainly used by secondary school students which usually take it at the end of the 3rd year at secondary school.
-In some cases, strong primary school students with the necessary background take A2 Key (KET) at the end of primary school.
-However, teenagers and younger children usually opt for the “for Schools” version of the test.
+In Switzerland the official A2 Key is mainly used by secondary school students which usually take it at the end of the 3rd year at secondary school.
+In some cases, motivated primary school students with the necessary background taking the A2 Key at the end of primary school.
+However, teenagers and younger children usually opt for the “for Schools” version of the test: A2 Key for Schools (KET S).

-There are also adults who decide to prepare for and take the A2 Key (KET) Exam, mainly if they have not acquired any English language skills during their school time or career.
+There are also adults who decide to prepare for and take the A2 Key (KET) exam, mainly if they have not acquired any English language skills during their school time or did not have the opportunity to develop English language proficiency during their career.

 Format of the exam

-You can take your Cambridge exam in two ways: on a computer or on paper.
+You can take your Cambridge A2 Key English exam in two ways: on a computer or on paper.
+Exam length is about 2 hours.

 Paper Content Marks (%of total) Purpose